harvard-nrg/mrscrub/README.md

 <img width="100" alt="logo" src="https://github.com/harvard-nrg/mrscrub/blob/main/ext/logo.png">

 Mr. Scrub: de-identify those DICOMs
 ===================================
-Mr. Scrub (or "MR scrub") is a command line tool to scrub away identifying information from DICOM files.
+Mr. Scrub (or "MR scrub") is a command line tool to scrub identifying information from DICOM files.

+> [!WARNING]
+> Siemens makes use of [Other Byte String](https://dicom.nema.org/dicom/2013/output/chtml/part05/sect_6.2.html)
+> private headers e.g., CSA Image Header Info `(0029, 1010)` and CSA Series Header Info `(0029, 1020)`.
+These
+> "binary blobs" are known to contain dates and UID references that embed dates.
+At this moment, MR Scrub does
+> not offer a complete solution for scrubbing these types of headers.

 ## Table of contents
 1. [Documentation](#documentation)